From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Discussion

 \subsubsection{Construct Validity}

 One construct validity threat concerns the experimental setup used in our empirical study.
 To ensure a fair comparison, we adopt the original configurations (e.g., architectures and parameters) provided by the authors of the respective techniques, preserving their internal structures.
-The only modification made was to the sampling size, which was adjusted to control computational cost while keeping the core techniques intact.
+The only modification made was to the sampling size, which was adjusted to control computational cost while keeping the core techniques intact. \firstrevision{For prompt-based techniques, we use the same prompt templates and configurations across both Java and Python regression bugs, ensuring that any observed differences in repair effectiveness are attributable to the nature of the bugs rather than differences in experimental setup.}